WayneDW/WayneDW.github.io/_pages/about.md

 <!-- title: "Nothing but Sampling" -->

-Welcome to a sampler's blog.
-He is currently focused on sequential sampling for the guidance and steering of diffusion models, vision language models, and financial market simulation.
+This space explores sequential sampling techniques with a focus on their applications in guiding diffusion models, vision-language models, and financial market simulations.

+Efficient Diffusion Models – Improving generation speed and controllability through principled sampling.

+Sequential Sampling – Inference-time steering for diffusion and vision-language models.

+Financial Market Simulation – Modeling, hedging, and risk management via advanced sampling methods.

 <!-- Apr, 2025.
 Honored to present **On Generation of Latent Diffusion in the FX Market** at Columbia's [Practitioners’ Seminar 2025](https://www.math.columbia.edu/mafn/practitioners-seminar-2025/). -->